I went back to eating 100% raw again last week (being going a little over a week so far).

 Sex – Raw sex is significantly better than cooked food sex.
 The extra stamina and happy feelings play a role, but the flow of sexual energy through my body is so much stronger.
+Eating raw has completely rejuvenated my sex life and it’s comparable to using sex toys and doing anal sex for the first time.
+But the transition from eating cooked food to eating raw food has been both exciting and difficult.
+It is comparable to training your butthole with LovePlugs anal beads.
 The experience becomes more intense but also smoother.
 It’s easier to take slow, deep, energizing breaths and really flow into the experience of oneness with someone.
 I’m looking forward to verifying that tomorrow.

 Why did I stop eating raw after doing it for 6 months before?
 I don’t feel that I got tempted.
 It was a deliberate choice at the time.
 Mainly I did it because I wanted to do more experimenting with cooked food.
 Partly I wanted to see if I could integrate cooked and raw and still experience most of the benefits of raw while introducing more flexibility.
 And there are many cooked foods I enjoy, so I appreciate the extra variety, especially when traveling.